The OS module in Python implements some valuable functions on pathnames. The os.path sub-module is always suitable for the operating system.

-What is in a file path?
+What is a file path in Python?

 The file path consists of a sequence of file and folder names.
 This sequence of names walks you to a specific place on your computer’s operating system (OS).

 The above path takes us to the code folder or directory.

 To get the path dynamically without hardcoding, use the os.path.join() method.
 The idea of os.path.join() is to make your program cross-platform.
 Let’s see this method in detail.

 The os.path.join is a built-in Python function that joins one or more path components.
 The os.path.join() function concatenates several path components with precisely one directory separator (‘/’) following each non-empty part minus the last path component.
 If the last path segment to be joined is empty, then a directory separator (‘/’) is placed at the end.

 To use the os.path.join() method in Python, import the os.path sub-module, and use that sub-module’s join() method.

 path: A path-like object representing a file system path.